 Classification of Programs of Study

 The Associate in Arts (AA) and Associate in Science (AS) degrees are protected under the 2014 Comprehensive Articulation Agreement (CAA) and the 2015 Independent Comprehensive Articulation Agreement.
-Students who complete the AA or AS (totaling a minimum of 60 semester hours of credit) with a grade point average of 2.0 or higher and with a grade of C or above in all courses, will have satisfied the lower-division general education requirements at all NC public and most NC private four-year institutions and will transfer as a junior upon acceptance to a participating university.
+Students who complete the AA or AS (totaling a minimum of 60 semester hours of credit) with a grade point average of 2.0 or higher and with a grade of C or above in all courses, will have satisfied the lower-division general education requirements at all North Carolina (NC) public and most NC private four-year institutions and will transfer as a junior upon acceptance to a participating university.
 Students earning the AA are working toward degrees such as business, English, fine arts, history, nursing, psychology, and sociology, to name a few.
 Students in the AS program are working toward degrees that emphasize math and sciences such as biology, clinical lab science, geology, mathematics, physics, and radiology.

-The Associate in Engineering (AE) degree is protected under the Uniform Articulation Agreement (Associate in Engineering) between the North Carolina Community College System and the five UNC institutions that offer the Bachelor of Science in Engineering (BSE) degree.
+The Associate in Engineering (AE) degree is protected under the Uniform Articulation Agreement (Associate in Engineering) between the North Carolina Community College System (NCCCS) and the five UNC institutions that offer the Bachelor of Science in Engineering (BSE) degree.
 Students who complete the AE program of study (totaling a minimum of 60 semester hours of credit) with a grade point average of 2.5 or higher and with a grade of C or higher in all courses and are accepted through competitive admission to a public four-year BSE program are considered both to have met the entrance requirements to the university engineering programs and the receiving university’s general education requirements.

 The Associate in Fine Arts in Visual Arts (AFA) degree is protected under the Uniform Articulation Agreement (Associate for Fine Arts in in Visual Arts) between the University of North Carolina and its counterpart agreement with the NC Independent Colleges and Universities.
 It is designed for seamless transfer to one of the University of North Carolina Bachelor of Fine Arts/Visual Arts programs and many independent colleges in North Carolina.
 Students who complete this degree (totaling a minimum of 60 semester hours of credit) with a grade point average of 2.0 or higher and at least a C in all courses and are accepted through a competitive admissions process to a participating university will have met the entrance requirements for the Baccalaureate of Fine Arts program.

 The Early Childhood Education Uniform Articulation Agreement provides guidelines for transferring the Associate in Applied Science (AAS) in Early Childhood Education Transfer degree to a Bachelor in Science degree in Birth-to-Kindergarten Teacher Education at participating UNC System universities.
-Students who complete the degree (with a minimum of 71 semester hours of credit) and earn a C or higher and an overall 2.0 GPA and who gain admission through a competitive admissions process may transfer at least 60 credit hours to a participating university.
+Students who complete the degree (with a minimum of 7 1 semester hours of credit) and earn a C or higher and an overall 2.0 GPA and who gain admission through a competitive admissions process may transfer at least 60 credit hours to a participating university.

 Other Degrees

 The Associate in General Education (AGE) is a highly flexible degree program (with a minimum of 64 semester hours of credit) that is designed for students wishing to broaden their education with emphasis on personal interest, growth, and development.
 While not designed specifically for transfer, transferability of some courses is possible, depending on which specific courses are selected for the degree.
 Courses for the AGE degree may be selected from either the University Transfer programs or from technical programs, provided that a minimum of 18 credits in a general education core is included.
-Students should consult with their advisor about course selections based on their goals, and carefully review course descriptions for information about transferability.
+Students should consult with their advisor about course selections based on their goals and carefully review course descriptions for information about transferability.
 Additional information is available on the NCCCS College Transfer Articulation Agreements webpages.

 Diplomas